joelparkerhenderson/wordbooks/pages/liftoff/index.md

 * Establish project governance: The team needs to establish the processes and procedures that will be used to manage the project, including roles and responsibilities, decision-making processes, and communication protocols.

-The liftoff process is typically facilitated by a Scrum Master or a project manager, who guides the team through the various activities and ensures that everyone is aligned and engaged.
-The liftoff process is a critical component of agile project management, as it helps to ensure that the project is set up for success from the very beginning.
+The liftoff process is typically facilitated by a project manager, who guides the team through activities and ensures that everyone is aligned and engaged.
+The liftoff process helps to ensure that the project is set up for success from the start.